-We have two major ways in which people are fooled.
-One is to believe what is not true; the other is to refuse to believe what is true.
-We have those imbeciles who believe Gukurahundi was a legitimate security act by a government fighting dissidents and then we have fools who believe Gukurahundi was ‘a moment of madness‘.
+We have two major ways in which people are fooled; one is to believe what is not true, the other is to refuse to believe what is true.
+Thus, we have those imbeciles who believe Gukurahundi was a legitimate security act by a government fighting dissidents and then we have fools who believe Gukurahundi was ‘a moment of madness‘.

 The reality known to both the perpetrators and victims of Gukurahundi is that it was never a moment of madness but a planned act by sane people intent on the annihilation of the Ndebele ethnic group.
 Letting bygones be bygones and maintaining neutrality will never be a viable stance to adopt in dealing with the torment of the dehumanising Gukurahundi.